25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 - By default, the associated constant values of enum members are of type `int`

-- They start with 0 and increase by 1 following the definition text order.
+- They start with 0 and increase by 1 following the definition text order

-- We can explicitly specify any integral numeric type as an underlying type of an enum type.
+- We can explicitly specify any integral numeric type as an underlying type of an enum type

 ```csharp
 enum ErrorCode : ushort